mikegwf1/-Rabbinic_Citation_Network/README.md

 linkMap.txt - located in /lists/ - links variant forms of Rabbi names to canonical Rabbi names The rest of the files are entity file inputs to the Gate natural language package (https://gate.ac.uk/) which we use for pattern matching.

-b) A set of jape files - pattern file inputs to Gate, which define the patterns that we expect denote quotes in the text.
+b) A set of jape files which will be located in the file system.
+Jape files are pattern file inputs to Gate, which define the patterns that we expect denote quotes in the text.
 Create a folder called "jape" under activeFolder and copy the files in the Github /jape/ folder into it.

+c) GetRabbiCountsMain also utilizes a MySql database (https://www.mysql.com/), reading a Rabbis table containing all rabbis in our database of rabbis and writing a Citations table which contains all instances GetRabbiCountsMain located of rabbi names in the Talmudic text and a Rabbi_intervals table which contains all instances where rabbi instances were located within 5 words of one another.
+Create a MySql schema and import the populated rabbis table and the empty Citations Rabbi_intervals table from the Github /db/ folder.